 During production, the so-called X-mas tree serves as blow-out preventer.

 D.8.3 Summary

-The relevant environmental and social aspects related to Maersk Oil drilling activities are listed in Table D-10 and are further considered in the project-specific impact assessment.
+The relevant environmental and social aspects related to Maersk Oil well drilling, maintenance and workover activities are listed in Table D-10 and are further considered in the project-specific impact assessment.